HelenDrug/100-days-of-code/log.md

 ### Day 33: April 1, 2020
 ##### React - The Complete Guide (incl Hooks, React Router, Redux)
 **Today's Progress**: Worked under assigment given in Udemy course and successfully finished it :) And its NOT a joke on Aprils Fool Day!
 Below is the code and actually what is on the page

+### Day 34: April 2, 2020
+##### React and JavaScript
+**Today's Progress**: Was learning about regular expressions in JavaScript.
+Started a new module in Udemy React course  -  Working with Lists and Conditionals.
+Learned about rendering content conditionally by using ternary operator or simply using IF statement before retruning value.
+This blows my mind: